iwatake2222/googletest_test/README.md

 ## Class Diagram
 ### For product
 - To test core logic and input/output, make `Arithmetic` and `Prompt` module, respectively
-- `Calculator` module contain these modules
+- `Calculator` module contains these modules
-- However, `Calculator` doesn't create these modules.
+- However, `Calculator` module doesn't create these modules.
 Instead, use dependency injection
-    - It's better to create a factory module, but in this project main function creates these modules to make it easy
+    - It's better to have a factory module, but in this project main function creates these modules to make it easy
 - So that, I can use mock modules when running unit test for `Calculator` module

 ![](00_doc/class_diagram.jpg)